UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/gnextnext5.md

     *   **Email:** research-computing@ucr.edu
     *   **Slack:** [https://ucr-research-compute.slack.com/](https://ucr-research-compute.slack.com/) (Request access if you are not already a member).

-*   **UCR HPCC Documentation:** Refer to this knowledge base article and other documentation provided by UCR Research Computing for information about the HPCC cluster, Slurm, available software modules, and usage policies.
+*   **UCR HPCC Documentation:** Refer to this knowledge base article and other documentation provided by UCR Research Computing for information about the HPCC cluster, Slurm, available software modules, and usage guidelines.
 *   **Nextflow Documentation:** The official Nextflow documentation is comprehensive and a great resource for learning Nextflow concepts, DSL, and features: [https://www.nextflow.io/docs/](https://www.nextflow.io/docs/)
 *   **UCR Research Computing GitHub:** Explore the UCR Research Computing GitHub repository for useful notebooks and examples related to HPC and Nextflow (as mentioned in the provided facts).